ventr1c/InfAttack/README.md

 # Efficient, Direct, and Restricted Black-Box Graph Evasion Attacks to Any-Layer Graph Neural Networks via Influence Function
+An official PyTorch implementation of "Efficient, Direct, and Restricted Black-Box Graph Evasion Attacks to Any-Layer Graph Neural Networks via Influence Function" (WSDM 2024). [[paper]]()
+## Note
+The code has not been organized yet.
+We will organize it as soon as possible.
+Thanks.

 ## Running the code
 For example, to check the performance of our one-time white box attack against GCN in cora dataset, run the following code:
 ```